jwebmeister/tacspeak/README.md

 Issues, suggestions, and feature requests are welcome.

-Pull requests are considered, but we'd like *some* (TBD) quality testing be done on grammar modules before they're brought into the project.
+Pull requests are considered, but be warned the project structure is in flux and there may be breaking changes to come.
-If you can help define what we mean by "some (TBD) quality testing"... trailblazers are welcome!
+We'd also like *some* (TBD) quality testing be done on grammar modules before they're brought into the project.
+If you can help define what we mean by "some (TBD) quality testing"... well, trailblazers are welcome!

 Tacspeak uses a modified version of Dragonfly located at [jwebmeister/dragonfly](https://github.com/jwebmeister/dragonfly).
 This is where the heart of the beast (bugs) lives... please help slay it!
+Also, be warned the project structure is in flux and there may be breaking changes there too.

 You can also consider supporting the projects Tacspeak are built upon, [dictation-toolbox/dragonfly](https://github.com/dictation-toolbox/dragonfly) and [daanzu/kaldi-active-grammar](https://github.com/daanzu/kaldi-active-grammar).